 Testing On An Android Device

-Once the above sections are completed and you have a project ready for testing, you can go to Target Manager and select the target, output, and device options that you want to use:
+Once the above sections are completed and you have a project ready for testing, you can open Target Manager and select the Target, Output and Device options that you want to use:

-If all has gone well, you should see your game project running on your target device.
+If all has gone well, you should soon see your game project running on your target device!